retaildevcrews/ngsa-asb/docs/Firewall-Automation.md

 |  5. | Powershell Content in Runbook             |                               [link](https://learn.microsoft.com/en-us/powershell/module/az.automation/import-azautomationrunbook?view=azps-8.3.0)                               | Upload [pre-defined Powershell content](../scripts/Firewall-Automation/Firewall-Automation-Runbook.ps1) into the Runbook body.                                                                            |   |
 |  6. | Automation Schedule(s) _using Powershell_ |                               [link](https://learn.microsoft.com/en-us/powershell/module/az.automation/import-azautomationrunbook?view=azps-8.3.0)                               | Create the schedules that will execute the Firewall automation.
 These had to be created using Powershell instead of the Azure CLI.
 No equivalent behavior has been found. |   |

-### Resources Created When Complete
+## Resources Created When Complete

-1. Azure user-assigned Managed Identity
+1. Azure User-Assigned Managed Identity
 2. Azure Automation Account
 3. Azure PowerShell Runbook

     ![List of resources that will be created when complete.](./assets/Firewall-Automation/listOfResourcesInResourceGroup.png)

-## Installation Method - Automated Scripts
+## Runbook and Schedule Creation using Automated Scripts

+The steps to set up the runbook and schedule are listed in this section.
 BEFORE continuing please make sure all requirements have been met in the section labeled [prerequisites](#prerequisites).

-### Adjust Environment Variable Values
+### Update Environment Variable Values

 The file [Firewall-Automation-Infrastructure-Variables.sh](../scripts/Firewall-Automation/Firewall-Automation-Infrastructure-Variables.sh) must be updated to include relevant values for all of the required environment variables.
 It will be run by the script [Firewall-Automation-Infrastructure.sh](../scripts/Firewall-Automation/Firewall-Automation-Infrastructure.sh) as part of the automated setup.

-Note: _Potentially sensitive values such as subscription Id have been omitted from the documentation_
+Note: *Potentially sensitive values such as subscription name have been omitted from the sample below.
+When updating the values in the script Firewall-Automation-Infrastructure-Variables.sh, Service Principal client Id and Secret should be copied from local variables set up earlier in the section [Create Service Principal and Role Assignments](#create-service-principal-and-role-assignments)*

-## TODO: Do we need to add special instructions to add automationClientSecret and  automationClientId to Firewall-Automation-Infrastructure-Variables.sh file ???

-## TODO: Need to create the triage item to try to automate the SP creation and inject those values into the variables file
+#### TODO: Need to create the triage item to try to automate the SP creation and inject those values into the variables file

 ```bash
 export ASB_FW_Tenant_Id=''